Skip to main content

 Introduction

-A button is meant to be clicked, and when it’s clicked we intrinsically expect something to happen? right?
+A button is meant to be clicked, and when it’s clicked, we intrinsically expect something to happen. right?

-Well, the thing that will happen is defined by you the developer as a Javascript function doing something, let’s say displaying an alert message as an example.
+Well, the thing that will happen is defined by you, the developer, as a JavaScript function doing something; let’s say displaying an alert message as an example.

-In this article, we will dive deeper into event handlers while exploring important concepts that every developer needs to master such as:
+In this article, we will dive deeper into event handlers while exploring important concepts that every developer needs to master, such as:

 • Passing event handlers between React components.